Triple 'Guild' play for Microsoft

 "We're a software and hardware company," he said.
 "If they want to do a movie deal, that's not our core business."

 Four weeks after each episode of "Guild" airs, it moves into a second window on Watchtheguild.com, home base for the first season's episodes.
 However, Microsoft retains ad revenue in that window as well as in an unspecified split because episodes will air in an embedded MSN media player.
 Once the entire season is completed by the end of February, Day can make a new deal for a nonexclusive run beyond Microsoft.

 An added plus for going with Xbox is that "Guild" will be distributed day-and-date in nine languages in 26 countries where Xbox Live operates, reaching 14 million users.
 "Guild" found unintended international appeal late in its run, according to Day.

-Each "Guild" episode runs 4-7 minutes long.
-A separate holiday special is also covered under the deal, which will allow "Guild" to shoot in high-definition for its Xbox window.
+Each "Guild" episode runs 4-7 minutes.
+A separate holiday special also is covered under the deal, which will allow "Guild" to shoot in high-definition for its Xbox window.

-Before the introduction of Independent Video, which was deployed last week as part of a relaunch of the Xbox Live Marketplace interface, all TV and film content was available on a transactional basis.
-"Guild" and "Horror," which is sponsored by the Air Force, will be Xbox's first free programs.
+Before the introduction of Independent Video, which was deployed last week as part of a relaunch of the Xbox Live Marketplace interface, TV and film content was available on a transactional basis.
+"Guild" and "Horror," which is sponsored by the Air Force, are the first free programs.

 The deal was brokered by ICM and attorney Jamie Feldman from Lichter, Grossman, Nichols & Adler. (partialdiff)